aregsar/aregsarblog/blog/2021/installing-composer-on-macos/index.md

 composer install --optimize-autoloader --no-dev --no-interation --no-scripts --no-progress --prefer-dist
 ```

-> if project does not use dynamic classes than --classmap-authoritative optimizer option is better than --optimize-autoloader option
+> if project does not use dynamic classes than --classmap-authoritative optimizer option does a better optimization than --optimize-autoloader option

 ## PSR-4 autoloader configuration